19th Century Russia

 Nicholas II 1894-1917

 Major changes take place in Russia.
-Two ministers Count Witte: father of major industrialization in Russia and the construction of railroads, which begins to tie together the state in ways that had never been done before.
+Two ministers: Count Witte, father of major industrialization in Russia and the construction of railroads, begins to tie together the state in ways that had never been done before.

-After 1905, Stolypin introduces change in agricultural: western style agriculture.
-Breaks up communes and makes peasants individual landowners.
+After 1905, Minister Stolypin introduces change in agricultural methods: western style agriculture.
+He breaks up communes and makes peasants individual landowners.
 The Russian peasant is finally free but he is tied by debt, tradition and vodka.

-The problem for the Russian peasant though is that their numbers are growing dramatically due to population explosion which makes it more difficult to make a living as a farmer.
-Liberal dream of ownership stymied by overpopulation.
+The problem for the Russian peasant, though, is that their numbers are growing dramatically due to population explosion which makes it more difficult for them to make a living as a farmer.
+The Liberal dream of peasant land ownership is stymied by overpopulation.

 1905 Revolution